DBD-research-group/BirdSet/README.md

 ## Testing
 ### Linting
 Black linting is managed through GitHub Actions, as defined in `.github/workflows/black_linting.yml`.
-Ensure that you are using the most up-to-date version of `black[jupyter]` for optimal linting.
+Ensure that you are using the same version of `black[jupyter]` as the tests for optimal linting.
+That currently is `black[jupyter]==25.1.0`.
 #### How to use it
 Simply push your code to the GitHub repository, and Black linting will run automatically.